Stop polluters' emissions.

 C

-After you win your allowances, lock them up by transferring them into Ultra Civic's no-exit account.
+Retire your allowances by transferring them into Ultra Civic's no-exit account.
 We leave them there forever.

-We stop minting when the price of an allowance (20–26 USD nowadays) exceeds 200 USD — the damage to humanity of another ton of CO2 in the atmosphere.
+Minting stops when the price of an allowance (20–26 USD today) exceeds 200 USD—the damage to humanity of another ton of CO2 in the atmosphere.
+That's when polluters pay the full cost of their fossil fuels.

 Proof.

 This is the story: power plants plan to use every available allowance to pollute.
-When you buy one and lock it up, they cannot have it — so they cut emissions by one ton.
+When you buy one and retire it, they cannot have it—so they cut emissions by one ton.

-Our story holds if four things are true: that power plants' emissions are well-measured, that Northeastern states do not issue extra allowances just because you bought and locked one up, that power plants do not pollute without allowances, and that they plan to use every one they can get.
+Our story holds if four things are true: that power plants' emissions are well-measured, that Northeastern states do not issue extra allowances just because you bought and retired one, that power plants do not pollute without allowances, and that they plan to use every one they can get.
 Let's examine each of these ;)

 A. Power plants' emissions are measured well.